 The next step when you create a gmail account will take you to a welcome screen, where you can click the “Continue to Gmail” button to go to your inbox.

 As soon as you arrive in your inbox, you’ll notice 3 new welcome messages waiting there for you from the Gmail Team with some tips to help you find your way around in your new Gmail account, along with an overview of your storage.

 You have a massive 15 GB at your disposal, which should be plenty to keep you going for years.
 I know people who have been using their Gmail account for years without ever having to delete a single message.
 And if that’s not enough, Google regularly increases the amount of free storage you get with your Gmail account.

 If this page was helpful for you, please take a moment and leave a short comment below.
 You can also sign up for my free newsletter to get more tips on how to get the most out of your new Gmail account.

 Oh, and don't forget to check out my article on Boomerang for Gmail, an awesome add-on that allows you to schedule sending messages, set reminders and a few other great features to deal with mail like a pro.

-Other related articles: Using Google smtp servers to send mail - How to change your Gmail password - Create a Gmail email signature - Google Chrome tutorials - Login to Gmail using another account - How to delete your Gmail account.
+Other related articles: Using Google smtp servers to send mail - How to change your Gmail password - Create a Gmail email signature - Google Chrome tutorials - Login to Gmail using another account - Setting up Windows 10 mail to sync with a Gmail account - How to delete your Gmail account.